"I found that 63.4 percent [of small business owners] felt that half their business came by way of referrals.

 Now, you want to measure and improve your distribution strategy.
 There are three aspects of your content strategy that you need to measure: Interest, Authority, and Sales.
 It is not good enough to simply post your content with blog aggregator or a social media site, and wait for the clients to show up.
 You have to measure and improve.

-Here is how the IAFD can help you measure these aspects for your content.
+Here is how Franchise Info can help you measure these aspects for your content.
 We will use my post on leadership: Are You an Effective Team Leader?
 Even on a Lousy Team? as an example.

 A. Are You Interesting?